40 Glocc: Career

 His manager was also managing Mobb Deep, who were then signed to G-Unit Records.
 40 Glocc joined their label, Infamous Records, under the G-Unit imprint.

-40 Glocc has worked with artists such as Dr. Dre, The Alchemist and Havoc.
+White has worked with artists such as Dr. Dre, The Alchemist and Havoc.
 He has also been working with his group, the "Zoo Babies", while also promoting his label "ZooLife Ent.".
-He has also been on tour with such acts as G-Unit, Mobb Deep, Ray J, Snoop & Doggpound & many more.
-He's released a song entitled "Where the Hammers At?", the beat for which was later used as the beat for G-Unit's song Rider Pt.
+He has also been on tour with such acts as G-Unit, Mobb Deep, Ray J, Snoop & Doggpound and many more.
+He released a song entitled "Where the Hammers At?", the beat for which was later used as the beat for G-Unit's song Rider Pt.
 2. He later released a remix to "Hammers" which features G-Unit and their respective verses of Rider Pt.
-2. In late fall 2010, 40 Glocc signed affiliated rapper Ras Kass to his label Zoo Life.
-He released a digital street album that year called "COPS" with various features from Jayo Felony, Tip Toe, Tony Yayo and more. in 2011, 40 Glocc and Spider Loc released an album "Graveyard Shift".
+2. In late fall 2010, White signed affiliated rapper Ras Kass to his label Zoo Life.
+He released a digital street album that year called "COPS" with various features from Jayo Felony, Tip Toe, Tony Yayo and more. in 2011, White and Spider Loc released an album "Graveyard Shift".
 The following year, he released his first solo album.